sorrynofocus/Jotter/NoBuild/Notes.md

 - In NoteManager.cs, examine TODO in NoteEventArgs -> figure out which save is best and combine. -COMPLETED, saving with indexer

-FUTURE FEATURE CREEP!
-- Add date/time stamps.
-Can use this to see most recent notes (as an option in settings)
-- Add tags.
-When user adds #{Tag} then let's find similar notes

 Fixes:
 - If you open a note more than one time, duplicate note will appear.
 Added functionality to open the note only one time.
 - When closing the application, child windows do not close.
 Added functionality to close all child windows.